Now in beta

 User feedback to code

-Reads feature requests from Slack, checks for duplicate Linear issues, and either implements or summarizes the work needed.
+Will read feature requests from Slack, check for duplicate Linear issues, and either implement or summarize the work needed.

 slackmcp:lineargit